Free Guide for Practice Owners

 Ignoring the Tax Implications Until It's Too Late

 Most use a general-practice CPA who has never structured a multi-million dollar business sale.
-The tax code offers legitimate strategies, but almost all require years of advance planning.
-By closing day, it's too late.
-The money is already gone.
+The tax code offers legitimate strategies, but almost all require advance planning.
+By closing, it's too late.

 Key Tax Traps

 • Asset sale vs. stock sale.
-The difference in tax liability can be $200K+ on a $2M deal, scaling higher on larger transactions.
-This single decision shapes how much of the sale price you actually keep.
+The difference in tax liability can be $200K-$500K on a typical practice sale.

 • Ordinary income vs. capital gains.
 Covenants not to compete: up to 37%.
 Goodwill: 20% capital gains.
 Allocation negotiation directly impacts after-tax proceeds.